ACADEMY OF FASHION ARTS AND SCIENCES

 Coinciding with FASHION NET's 20th anniversary, the annual FASHION NET Awards were established in 2015 by Stig Harder in order to encourage, recognize and celebrate excellence and vision across the industry "as fashion and technology combine to redefine the visual landscape of our imminent future."
 Winners at the inaugural, exclusively online event included Tom Ford, Kendall Jenner, Saint Laurent and Vivienne Westwood.

-In April 2016, Harder founded the Academy of Fashion Arts and Sciences (AOFAAS), now a Public Benefit Corporation, whose executive members, composed of prominent leaders and influencers in the fashion industry, select the nominees and winners for the
+In April 2016, Harder founded the ACADEMY OF FASHION ARTS AND SCIENCES (AOFAAS), incorporated as a Delaware Public Benefit Corporation in December 2017, whose executive members, composed of prominent leaders and influencers in the fashion industry, select the nominees and winners for the ACADEMY OF FASHION AWARDS® (originally the FASHION NET Awards).

 Stig Harder, a permanent resident of the US, is a vegan and a certified pilot.
-He's a member of the International Academy of Digital Arts and Sciences and an executive judge for the Webby Awards.